 - Travel and dining queries (“romantic restaurants in Manchester”)

-But here’s the thing – even if you’re not seeing SGE responses for every search yet, the underlying technology is already influencing how Google understands and ranks content.
+Even if you’re not seeing SGE responses for every search yet, the underlying technology is already shaping how Google understands and ranks content.
 The shift towards conversational, intent-based search is happening whether you see the AI responses or not.

 Quick Tip: To check if SGE is active for your searches, look for the coloured box at the top of search results with a conversational response.
 If you’re not seeing it, try using Chrome’s incognito mode or clearing your cookies.

-My experience with early SGE testing showed some fascinating patterns.
+My experience with early SGE testing showed some interesting patterns.
 Local searches that used to return generic results now show hyper-specific recommendations.
-A search for “coffee shop with wifi” doesn’t just show coffee shops anymore – it highlights which ones specifically advertise good wifi, have plenty of seating, and are popular with remote workers.
+A search for “coffee shop with wifi” no longer just shows coffee shops.
+It highlights which ones specifically advertise good wifi, have plenty of seating, and are popular with remote workers.

-Now, let’s talk about what’s really keeping local business owners up at night – how these AI changes are reshaping local search algorithms.
-Spoiler alert: it’s not just about stuffing “near me” into your content anymore.
+Now for the part that keeps local business owners up at night: how these AI changes are reshaping local search algorithms.
+It’s not just about stuffing “near me” into your content anymore.

-The local pack – that golden box of three businesses that appears for local searches – is getting a serious AI makeover.
-Instead of just showing the closest businesses with the most reviews, the AI-powered version is getting scary good at understanding context.
+The local pack, that box of three businesses that appears for local searches, is getting a serious AI makeover.
+Instead of showing the closest businesses with the most reviews, the AI-powered version is getting scary good at understanding context.

-Let me paint you a picture.
+Picture this.
 Someone searches for “restaurant for anniversary dinner.”
 The old local pack would show three nearby restaurants, probably sorted by rating and distance.
-The new AI-powered version?
-It’s showing restaurants with romantic ambiance, mentioning specific dishes perfect for special occasions, and even factoring in whether they take reservations.
+The new AI version shows restaurants with romantic ambiance, mentions specific dishes for special occasions, and even factors in whether they take reservations.

 According to Google Search Essentials, the emphasis is now on creating “helpful, reliable, people-first content” that directly addresses user needs.
 For local businesses, this means your Google Business Profile needs to tell a story, not just list facts.